Mariners start trip with a bang and soak Brewers in Milwaukee

 Adams, chomping on gum in a manner that even Seahawks head coach Pete Carroll would think is violent, ended the drama.
 He struck out Yelich looking on a nasty 3-2 slider.

 “I’m trying to get an out,” Adams said.
-“That’s if not the best hitter in the world, than the second?
+“That’s if not the best hitter in the world, then the second?
 That guy is incredible.
 I made a good pitch at the right time.
 It was just one of those good days.”

 He returned to pitch the seventh, working a 1-2-3 inning that included swinging strikeouts of Ryan Braun and Mike Moustakas.